microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

 1. Run the code as before

 1. Adjust the light levels detected by your physical or virtual device.
-You will see messages being received and commands being sent in the terminal:
+Messages being received and commands being sent will be written to the terminal:

     ```output
     (.venv) ➜  nightlight-server python app.py